Last updated on June 27th, 2019

 Project Awakening Interview with Cygames

 Project Awakening was first shown to the public as part of the pre-Tokyo Game Show Playstation Lineup last year.
 An international trailer was released featuring a new world of beasts and a knight-like hero who looked to be taking on this monster one-on-one.
 The trailer definitely caught our attention as it looked to have all the makings of a great action title.
-Sitting down with Cygames Producer Takaki-san at E3 2019 we were eager to find out more of what this game entails, as there is still a lot mystery surrounding the game.
+Sitting down with Cygames Producer Kenichiro Takaki at E3 2019 we were eager to find out more of what this game entails, as there is still a lot mystery surrounding the game.

 We got to learn more about the nature of game in terms of co-op, the general concept, as well as their inspiration behind making this title which includes high fantasy muses such as Lord of the Rings and Games of Thrones.